ONLYOFFICE/onlyoffice-react-ui-kit/README.md

 ## Feedback and support

-In case you have any issues, questions, or suggestions for the onlyoffice-advent-announce component, please refer to the [Issues](https://github.com/ONLYOFFICE/onlyoffice-advent-announce/issues) section.
+In case you have any issues, questions, or suggestions for the @onlyoffice/advent-announce component, please refer to the [Issues](https://github.com/ONLYOFFICE/onlyoffice-advent-announce/issues) section.

 Official project website: [www.onlyoffice.com](https://www.onlyoffice.com/).